mdx-workshop/mdx-submissions21/paper.md

 Figure 1 shows the difference between the original LaSAFT block and the proposed LightSAFT block in the latent source generating process.
 The blocks receive the intermediate feature x and generate the latent source V.
+Each FC block comprises a fully connected layer (FC), Batch Norm, and activation function in each block.
 We assume that the redundant separating process in the original block is not efficient and not necessary.
+Therefore, we change the second multiple FC block to one FC block shared for every latent source.
-Since the LightSAFT block has only one separating process, It alleviates the original model's complex computation process.
+The LightSAFT block has only one separating process in comparison with the original block.
 From this approach, we improve the network's applicability and efficiency.
-Each FC block comprises a fully connected layer (FC), Batch Norm, and activation function in each block.
-To validate our proposed blocks assumption, we check the performance in our experiment.
-Figure 1 shows the difference between the original LaSAFT block and the proposed LightSAFT block in the latent source generating process.
-We assume that the redundant separating process is not efficient and necessary.
-The LightSAFT block has only one separating process in comparison with the original block.
-To validate our assumption, we check the performance in our experiment.
+To validate that our block is reasonable for the MDX challenge, we check the performance in our experiment.

 ## Advanced LightSAFT